uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/chatterbots-and-the-turing-test.md

 {panel type="caution"}

-# Chatbots and personal information!"}
+# Chatbots and personal information!

 Eliza is a system that was intended to get people thinking about AI, and you should *not* use it for your own therapeutic usage.
 You should never enter personal information into a computer that you wouldn’t want anybody else reading, as you can never be certain that the web site isn’t going to store the information or pass it on to someone.